 It took over a year, but Glenna Duram, 48, was arrested and arraigned last week in Newaygo County’s 78th District Court for the murder of her husband, Martin Duram, 45.
 She has been charged with first degree homicide and felony firearms for the crime, which took place in Ensley Township, in May 2015.

-Firefighters responded to a garage fire on 128th Street, near Balsam, last Wednesday, May 13.
+According to the original police report, firefighters responded to a garage fire on 128th Street, near Balsam, on Wednesday, May 13, 2015.
 A neighbor reportedly asked firefighters to check on some neighbors, and when they did, they found a man and a woman inside the home, and apparently deceased.

-Troopers from the Michigan State Police Hart Post responded to the scene, and after making the scene safe, determined that the woman, Glenna Duram, 46, was seriously injured, but still breathing.
-She was transferred to the hospital and is still under medical care.
+Troopers from the Michigan State Police Hart Post responded to the scene, and after making the scene safe, determined that the woman, Glenna Duram, was seriously injured, but still breathing.
+She had two gunshot wounds to the head.
+Martin Duram reportedly had been shot five times.
+Glenna was transported to the hospital.

 On the following day, when Martin’s three children (from a previous marriage) were going through things in the house, they found a manila envelope with suicide letters written to Glenna’s children and ex-husband.
 They said she was sorry, but didn’t admit to killing Martin.